gg-net/dwoss/src/main/markdown/overview.md

 This allows our actual remote discovery through interface usage to work.

 Each persistence Project may supply a "Project"Agent.
-This is the simplest way to get to entites from the remote side.
-The Agent implementation should consit mostly of findXXX methodes and supply fetch eager versions.
+This is the simplest way to get to entities from the remote side.
+The Agent implementation should consist mostly of findXXX methods and supply fetch eager versions.

 ### Ui Class and Method Names ####

 - UI Implementations (MVC, MVP, mixed, missing):
     - \*Model, \*View, \*Controller, \*Presenter
-	- Controller and Presenter are syndonymes, just to represent the pattern
+	- Controller and Presenter are interchangeably, just to represent the pattern
 	- Model may be missing.
-	- View may be a description file (fxml)
+	- \*View may be a description file (fxml)
     - Embedded (All in one Class): \*View or \*ViewCask
+	- \*Manager a backing cdi bean or management class which connects some ui element and some background activity
+		- e.g. LogginTimeoutManager
 - CRUD Implementations:
-    - Operation/View for creating,building,first time usage of something: Create\*
+    - Operation/View for creating, building, first time usage of something: Create\*
     - Operation/View for modifying, editing, updating of something: Update\*

 - DTO Names (mostly in the API packages):
     - Pico*
         - Smallest representation and used for id transfer
     - Simple*
         - Simple representation.
-Will contation more information that Pico*, but also only an API DTO
+Will contain more information than Pico*, but also only an API DTO

 Mandator implementation
 -----------------------

 The mandator implementations right now depend on many components.
-It is encouraged, that these components use only pulic apis but if this makes it all too complecated, the rule may be broken.
+It is encouraged that these components use only public apis but if this makes it all too complicated the rule may be broken.

- - Incubator projects have the same groupId, but might have a completely different artifact architecture.
+ - Incubator projects have the same groupId but might have a completely different artifact architecture.

 DwPro Components